sanghviyashiitb/poisson-deblurring/README.md

 [5] D. Gong, Z. Zhang, Q. Shi, A. van den Hengel, C. Shen, and Y. Zhang, “Learning deep gradient descent optimization for image deconvolution,”
 IEEE Transactions on Neural Networks and Learning Systems, vol. 31, no. 12, pp. 5468–5482, 2020

-Feel free to ask your questions/share your feedback at sanghviyash95@gmail.com
+Feel free to ask your questions/share your feedback at ysanghvi@purdue.edu